(bĕ-lāy′) To protect with a rope. A rescuer can belay a stokes basket as it is being lowered to a safe position.

 TREATMENT: Tapering doses of prednisone without antiviral drugs provide the most effective results.
 In addition, the affected eye should be protected from drying with artificial tears or unmedicated ointments.
 Some practitioners advise wearing sunglasses during the palsy or patching the eye to protect it from foreign bodies or drying.

 IMPACT ON HEALTH: Partial facial paralysis is usually resolved within several months.
 The likelihood of complete recovery after total paralysis varies from 20% to 90% and is best in the young patient.
-Attacks recur in about 10% ...
+Attacks ...